2005 American League Championship Series: Aftermath

-Doug Eddings' controversial call in Game 2, when he ruled that a strikeout to A. J. Pierzynski by Kelvim Escobar had not been legally caught (an uncaught third strike) by catcher Josh Paul but made no audible call that the ball hit the ground, proved to be the most pivotal point in the series.
-At the team's ten-year anniversary in 2015, White Sox chairman Jerry Reinsdorf acknowledged that losing home-field advantage and going down 0-2 in a best-of-seven series would have been too difficult of a hole to climb out of.
+Doug Eddings's controversial call in Game 2, when he ruled that a strikeout to A. J. Pierzynski by Kelvim Escobar had not been legally caught (an uncaught third strike) by catcher Josh Paul but made no audible call that the ball hit the ground, proved to be the most pivotal point in the series.
+At the team's ten-year anniversary in 2015, White Sox chairman Jerry Reinsdorf acknowledged that losing home-field advantage and going down 0–2 in a best-of-seven series would have been too difficult of a hole to climb out of.
 Catcher A. J. Pierzynski, who was at the center of the call, said the year before when he was in San Francisco, he was on the other end of that same type of play.
 Both Paul Konerko and general manager Kenny Williams believed that Eddings likely got the call wrong.
 According to umpire supervisor Rich Rieker, the replays showed "there was definitely a change in direction there" indicating the ball touched the ground and felt, at best, the replay was inconclusive.
 A. J. Pierzynski was booed every time he played in Anaheim until his retirement for his role in the controversy.
 Major League Baseball did not adopt review via instant replay on calls such as this until the 2014 season.

 As of 2025, the White Sox in the 2005 ALCS are the only team to throw four complete games in a playoff series since the beginning of league championship series play in 1969.
 Prior to that, several teams had done so when the World Series was the only round of the MLB postseason.

-As of the 2025 season, this is the last White Sox' AL Championship Series appearance.
+As of the season, this is the last White Sox' AL Championship Series appearance.
 The Angels returned to the postseason in 2007, 2008, 2009, and 2014, but made it to an ALCS once, in 2009.